-For 8 years, Howard tried to take the Butt family store and expand into other parts of Texas.
+For eight years, Howard tried to expand the Butt family store into other parts of Texas.

-Following the success of the second store, Howard purchased three more grocery stores in the Lower Rio Grande Valley.
+Following the success of that store, Howard purchased three more grocery stores in the Lower Rio Grande Valley.

 Charles took the store from $250 million in annual sales in 1971 to an astonishing $13 billion in annual sales in 2006.

-Even though HEB is still considered a small grocery chain, the company is still quite large.
+Even though HEB is still considered a small grocery chain, the company is quite large.

 It serves the majority of Texas as well as Northeast Mexico.